 Responsibilities of Clinic Students

-On-campus clinics: Off-campus application deadlines do not apply to on-campus clinical placements, such as, The Center For Conflict Resolution, the Western Law Center for Disability Rights, the Disability Mediation Center and the Cancer Legal Resource Center.
-Students should apply directly to these Programs.
+1. On-campus externships: Off-campus application deadlines do not apply to on-campus clinical placements such as The Center For Conflict Resolution.
+Students should apply directly in the office of interest.

-Clinic Eligibility: Students are eligible to participate in a clinic after the completion of the first year of studies.
-For part-time clinics, the minimum eligible cumulative GPA for a part-time externship is 2.33.
-A minimum verified cumulative GPA of 3.33 is required for an externship of more than six units.
-Students on Academic Probation may not enroll in an externship, including the Volunteer Income Tax Assistance (VITA) course.
-Academic probation is a GPA below 2.33.
+2. Externship Eligibility: Students are eligible to participate in an externship after the completion of the first year of studies.
+For part-time externships, the minimum eligible GPA is 2.33.
+A part-time externship involves two to six units.
+A minimum verified GPA of 3.33 is required for a full-time judicial externship.
+A full-time externship involves 7-10 units.
+Students on Academic Probation may not enroll in an externship.
 The maximum number of externship units a student may complete during his/her legal education is 14.

-Time Commitment: A clinic unit requires 52 hours of legal services performed under the supervision of a licensed attorney.
-Part-time clinics may range from 2-6 units.
-Full-time judicial clinics are ten units and required participation in a concurrent tutorial course taught by the Faculty Externship Director.
-All hours must be completed during the semester in which the student is enrolled.
+4. Time Commitment: An externship unit requires 52 hours of legal services performed under the supervision of a licensed attorney.
+Part-time externships may range from two to six units.
+Full-time judicial externships involve seven to ten units and require participation in a concurrent tutorial course taught by the faculty externship director.
+All hours must be completed during the semester in which the extern is enrolled.
 There are no exceptions or waivers to the concurrent tutorial course requirement for full-time externs.

-Professional Obligations/Confidentiality: Students must perform all legal services professionally under the direct supervision of a licensed attorney.
-Students shall not reveal information designated as confidential by The Center.
-Students shall not disclose the identity of a Party or reveal information leading to the disclosure of the identity of a Party without the express advance authorization of The Center.
-Students shall redact all written work submitted to The Center to comply with the confidentiality rules of the workplace and of the legal profession.
+5. Professional Obligations/Confidentiality/Unauthorized Practice of Law: Externs must perform all services professionally under the direct supervision of a licensed attorney.
+Externs shall not reveal information designated as confidential by supervising attorneys or judicial chambers.
+Externs shall not reveal information relating to the representation of a client, disclose the identity of a client or reveal information leading to the disclosure of the identity of a client without the express advance authorization of the supervising attorney.
+Externs shall redact all written work submitted to the Externship Department to comply with the confidentiality rules of the workplace and legal profession.
+I understand that I am not permitted to give legal advice to any person or client unless I am supervised by an attorney or expressly authorized to give advice by my supervising attorney, and the Director of The Center For Conflict Resolution.

-Withdrawal: No student may withdraw from a clinic until adequate safeguards for the handling of cases and/or Party problems assigned to the student have been arranged in advance with The Center.
+9. Withdrawal: No student may withdraw from an externship until adequate safeguards for the handling of cases and/or client problems assigned to the student have been arranged in advance with the Director and the extern's supervisor.

-Clinics/Public Interest Graduation Requirement: Completion of a minimum of two units at a qualified public interest placement automatically fulfills the public interest graduation requirement.
-Completion of the one unit Volunteer Income Tax Assistance (VITA) course automatically satisfies the requirement.
+10. Externships/Public Interest Graduation Requirement: Completion of a minimum of two units at a qualified public interest placement automatically fulfills the public interest graduation requirement.

-Prohibition on Compensation: Students may not receive compensation for legal services performed in the clinic other than reimbursement for incidental expenses, such as, parking or photocopying.
+11. Prohibition on Compensation: Externs may not receive compensation for legal or other services performed in the externship other than reimbursement for incidental expenses such as parking or photocopying.

-First Year Summer Limitations: Students who have completed the first year of day or evening studies may enroll in a maximum of six Summer Session externship units.
-If finalized first year grades place an extern on academic probation, a maximum of four externship units are permitted.
+12. First Year Summer Limitations: Students who have completed the first year of day or evening studies may enroll in a maximum of six Summer Session externship units.
+If finalized first year grades place an extern on academic probation or yield a GPA below 2.33, a maximum of four externship units are permitted.

 The Center For Conflict Resolution